Magnesium protoporphyrin IX methyltransferase

-The two substrates of this enzyme are S-adenosyl methionine and magnesium protoporphyrin IX; its two products are S-adenosylhomocysteine and magnesium protoporphyrin IX 13-methyl ester.
+This is a methylation reaction in which one of the two carboxylic acid groups in magnesium protoporphyrin is converted to a methyl ester.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:magnesium-protoporphyrin-IX O-methyltransferase.
 This enzyme is part of the biosynthetic pathway to chlorophylls.